MinchinWeb/blog.minchin.ca/content/20090424-to-quebec-and-adventure.md

 Date: 2009-04-24 12:45
 Modified: 2009-06-26 8:25
 Author: Wm.
 Minchin
-Tags: Quebec Trip, Road Trips, Series:Personal Bits, Travel
+Tags: Quebec Trip 2009, Road Trips, Travel
+Category: Quebec Trip 2009
 Slug: to-quebec-and-adventure

 At this moment, my life is full of excitement, and the good kind too!